Cognitive neuroscientists and psychologists over the world have repeatedly proven that multitasking skills are based on a myth.

-There are about 2.5% of people, according to a test done by David Strayer and Jason Watson from the University of Utah and the University of Denver at Colorado, that are indeed ‘supertaskers’.
+There are about 2.5% of people, according to a test done by David Strayer and Jason Watson from the University of Utah and the University of Denver at Colorado, that are, indeed, “supertaskers.”

-The rest of us are in the majority; we are of the 97% of folks that need to accept that our performance will be better when we focus on one thing at a time, or what other researchers have called ‘switch-tasking’.
+The rest of us are in the majority; we are of the 97.5% of folks that need to accept that our performance will be better when we focus on one task at a time, or what other researchers have called “switch-tasking.”

-Basically, ‘multitasking skills’ aren’t actually as real as we thought and when they are real, it’s rare that those skills exist in everyday people.
-These skills when they do exist in someone makes them a ‘supertasker’.
+Basically, multitasking skills aren’t actually as real as we thought, and when they are real, it’s rare that those skills exist in everyday people.
+These skills, when they do exist in someone, makes them a “supertasker.”

 Table of Contents

-And, to be fair, let’s compare them to the person who decides that they will only focus on writing the article for two hours and leave those other items for later.
+Let’s compare them to the person who decides that they will only focus on writing the article for two hours and leave those other items for later.

-It will become apparent to anyone that the quality of the article done by the multitasker will be different, and has more propensity to be of lower quality, than that of the fully focused freelancer.
+It will become apparent to anyone that the quality of the article done by the multitasker will be different and has more propensity to be of lower quality than that of the fully focused freelancer.

 We all want to make certain we are prioritizing the right things and spending our time the way we intended for the day.
 At the end of each day we want to know we got the big stuff accomplished.

-The only reason the term ‘multitasker’ became so sexy is the desire to optimize our time.
+The only reason the term “multitasker” became so sexy is the desire to optimize our time.
 If you weren’t one, you were trying to read books and go to seminars to learn how to become one.

-Later, it was called out as a dirty word and we started to shout at people if they interrupted us for three seconds because we were giving our work a scary amount of savant-like attention…like a mad scientist disrupted and angry over a quick question about lunch.
+Later, it was called out as a dirty word and we started to shout at people if they interrupted us for three seconds because we were giving our work a scary amount of savant-like attention, like a mad scientist disrupted and angry over a quick question about lunch.

-Science confused some people, as it sometimes does, telling us for a few years that ‘multitasking’ like a Stepford wife is the thing everyone should be and then realizing that, no, maybe not?
+Science confused some people, as it sometimes does, telling us for a few years that multitasking like a Stepford wife is the thing everyone should be and then realizing that, no…maybe not.

-What to do instead of multitasking
+What to Do Instead of Multitasking

 People like you and me who want to: